Program Code: 6415

 - Social media (Twitter, Facebook, Pinterest, etc.)

-- News journalism that will meet the changing needs of sports coverage (courts, police, etc);
+- News journalism that meets the changing needs of sports coverage (courts, police, etc)

-Students will have an opportunity to participate in the Centennial College Sports Journalism program's annual trip to baseball's spring training, where they will have an early chance to learn skills and develop confidence.
+You also have the opportunity to participate in the Centennial College Sports Journalism program's annual trip to baseball's spring training, where you can apply skills and develop confidence.
+Meanwhile, an industry field placement in a sports media organization in Canada or around the world complements your training.

 |Course Code||Course Title||Location|